hzeller/rpi-rgb-led-matrix/README.md

 Reboot and confirm that the module is not loaded.

+### I have a Pi1 Revision1 and top part of Panel doesn't show green

+Use `--led-gpio-mapping=regular-pi1`

 ### Logic level voltage not sufficient
 Some panels don't interpret the 3.3V logic level well, or the RPi output drivers have trouble driving longer cables, in particular with